 A broodmare is a female horse used for producing foals.
 They often are chosen in hopes of passing down their outstanding physical or athletic attributes or desirable ancestry.
 Not all mares should be used as broodmares.
 But, if you have a mare there are a few things you should consider before breeding her.

 Breeding a mare and raising a foal isn't just a matter of taking your horse to a stallion, waiting eleven months and then welcoming the newcomer.
 Along with the rewards of raising a foal, there are a lot of responsibilities and expenses, some risks, as well as a few things to consider before you even start shopping for the perfect stallion.
-Make sure you aware of some of the things that are entailed in the process.
+Make sure you are aware of some of the things that are entailed in the process.

 Things to Consider Before You Breed Your Mare